It’s here, huffing and puffing and blowing our houses in.

 Not to belittle Covid rising or myriad international crises and challenges, but the greater good demands that we stop what we’re doing and confront climate change—here and now.

 Wildfires.
 Heat waves.
 Tropical storms, hurricanes, tsunamis.
 Heat waves.
 Flooding.
 Draughts.
+Volcanoes and lava.
 Icebergs.
+Tornadoes.
 Air Quality.
 Haze.

 All are symptoms — accessories and accomplices — of earth’s painful diseases.